 What are the Components Found in a Solar Water Heating System?

-A solar water heating system’s structure is slightly different from the flat plate or tube collectors.
+A solar water heating system’s structure differs slightly from the flat plate or tube collector.
 Here are the components that play a significant role in the overall functioning of a solar water heating system: